-- Pupils admitted to College Park will have an Education Health and Care Plan (EHCP).
-College Park School will be named in the EHCP, ideally with the support of the parents / carers and the LA where the young person lives. - Pupils admitted to College Park will have a formal diagnosis of autism or autistic spectrum disorder (ASD). - Pupils will only be admitted into College Park when a vacancy occurs, unless exceptional circumstances apply.
-The number of vacancies will be dependent on the number of pupils leaving the school.
-New pupils can be admitted into any of the class groups, providing that capacity is available in the appropriate class / year group. - Pupils can be admitted into College Park at any time of the academic year.
+- CYP admitted to College Park will have an Education Health and Care Plan (EHCP).
+College Park School will be named in the EHCP, ideally with the support of the parents / carers and the LA where the CYP lives. - CYP admitted to College Park will have a formal diagnosis of autism or autistic spectrum disorder (ASD). - CYP will only be admitted into College Park when a vacancy occurs, unless exceptional circumstances apply.
+The number of vacancies will be dependent on the number of CYP leaving the school.
+New CYP can be admitted into any of the class groups, providing that capacity is available in the appropriate class / year group. - CYP can be admitted into College Park at any time of the academic year.
 However, most admissions will take place in September.

-The Federation Governing Board has currently delegated responsibility for responding to the referral from the pupil's home authority to the Executive Headteacher.
-The Executive Headteacher has delegated this responsibility to the Headteacher of College Park School, with the following recommendations:
+The Federation Governing Board has currently delegated responsibility for responding to the referral from the CYP's home authority to the Headteacher with the following recommendations:

-- The placement is appropriate to the pupil's age, ability and special educational need. - It is compatible with the efficient education of other pupils in the school. - It is an efficient use of available resources.
+- The placement is appropriate to the CYP's age, ability and special educational needs - It is compatible with the efficient education of other CYPs in the school - It is an efficient use of available resources.